cbiffle/swddude/README.md

 Larger ARM microcontrollers have JTAG interfaces.
 OpenOCD and friends already do a great job flashing these micros.
 But for smaller parts, such as the LPC11xx/LPC13xx series, ARM has defined a new low-pin-count debug interface called SWD.
 OpenOCD doesn't yet support SWD.
+In fact, when we started writing `swddude`, no software on Mac or Linux could do what we wanted!

-I wanted to use these little microcontrollers in my projects, so (with help from Anton Staaf) I wrote `swddude` to scratch this itch.
+It's a shame not to be able to use these powerful little microcontrollers, so we wrote `swddude` to scratch this itch.

 What Can It Do?